Time/Power Management Workshop

 Duration

-Two consecutive face-to-face days, designed for a maximum of 15 participants.
+Two consecutive face-to-face days, designed for a maximum of 15 people.

 Location